-Melynda Beth Andrews’ first novel was a finalist for a Golden Heart Award from the Romance Writers of America.
+Melynda Beth Andrews’ first novel, The Blue Devil, was a finalist for a Golden Heart Award from the Romance Writers of America.
 Her work has also been nominated for a National Reviewers’ Choice Award.

-She is the author of The Regency Matchmaker Series, which begins with The Blue Devil, propelled her to #1 on the Top 100 Regency Romance Bestsellers list on Amazon and remained on Amazon’s Bestsellers lists for 24 consecutive months.
+The Regency Matchmaker Series, which begins with The Blue Devil, propelled her to a #1 spot on the Top 100 Regency Romance Bestsellers list on Amazon, and the series remained on Amazon’s Bestsellers lists for 24 consecutive months.

 Andrews grew up in rural Florida “running happily dirty and barefoot through the wild” and now lives with her husband and children in the foothills of the Cascade Mountains.

 In addition to writing, she has taught English, Earth science, art, and drama, and she has worked as a web designer and graphic artist.
-She is also the founder of Deep Urban Fine Art, and has created and sold over 350 large-scale abstract paintings all over the world.
+She is also the founder of Deep Urban Fine Art gallery, and has created and sold almost 400 large-scale abstract paintings to collectors all over the world.

 She loves adventure travel and describes herself as highly experiential, having tried everything from flying a plane to whitewater rafting.
-She also enjoys reading, hiking, and learning new musical instruments—most recently, the ukelele.
+She also enjoys reading (of course!), hiking, painting, sculpting, and learning new musical instruments—most recently, the ukelele.

 Who am I, really?
-I’m Melynda Beth Andrews, and I’m going to tell you who I am—in three paragraphs, as I am much too complex to describe in one. 😉
+I’m Melynda, and I’m going to tell you who I am—in five paragraphs, as I am much too complex to describe in just four. 😉

-I strive to be many things—a Jill-of-all-trades, that which the appreciative call a “Renaissance woman.”
-I fancy that a well-rounded individual is as interesting at stuffy cocktail parties as in the boudoir.
+I strive to be many things—a Jill-of-all-trades.
+I fancy that a well-rounded individual is more interesting everywhere, from elegant cocktail parties to the boudoir.
 Is safer in the unexplored wilds or on the well-trodden path.
 Is never bored alone or in the company of others.
 Is, by definition, clever and flexible, useful and bold.
 I want to be all of those someday, and I’ll never stop trying.